10 June - 01 September 2020

 The invitation shall include information on the host department, including theperiod/s of the stay/s, and contact person at the host department abroad (first name, last name, telephone number and email address).
 Please also state the faculty of the host department and the postal address.

 The document may cover a maximum of 2 A4 pages (2 pages per invitation in the event you will be staying at more than one host department abroad).
-You can download the template for the invitation from the host department abroad here (word, 40.3 kB).
+You can download the template for the invitation from the host department abroad here Word, 40.3 kB, opens in new window.
+(Word, 40.3 kB).

 Description and justification of the host department chosen